Doug Plank: NFL playing career

 Plank was considered one of the hardest hitting safeties in the game.
-That effort took a physical toll, and he retired before the Bears reached their peak in 1985.
+Plank retired before the Bears reached their peak in 1985.
 Plank and Gary Fencik were dubbed "The Hit Men", a fact referenced by Fencik in 1985's The Super Bowl Shuffle.

-In 1984, Plank played one season in the USFL for the Chicago Blitz.
-The Blitz head coach was future Pro Football Hall of Fame coach Marv Levy.
-The Blitz general manager was future Pro Football Hall of Fame GM Bill Polian.
+In 1984, Plank played one season in the USFL for the Chicago Blitz before retiring.

 After football

 After football, Plank became a franchisee of Burger King Corporation.
 He operated a total of twenty individual restaurants in three states over a twenty-year period.

 In 1995, Plank began working as a football analyst and has done work for Fox Sports, the Arizona Cardinals, the Arizona State Sun Devils, the University of Arizona Wildcats, and the Arizona Rattlers.
 In 1996, a Bears fan "Bearman" became the unofficial mascot of the Bears, and he wore Plank's Number 46 jersey.